-Liesl Olson is Director of Chicago Studies at the Newberry, where she has also been a long-term fellow (2009) and Director of the Scholl Center for American History and Culture (2012-2015).
-Her research interests include twentieth-century literature, modernism, theories of the archive, feminism, critical theory, and the visual arts.
-She is the author of Chicago Renaissance: The Midwest and Modernism (Yale U P, 2017), a history of the literary and cultural centrality of Chicago in the first half of the twentieth century; and Modernism and the Ordinary (Oxford U P, 2009), which examines a broad range of twentieth-century works that represent the habitual and unselfconscious actions of everyday life.
-From 2005-2009 Olson taught at the University of Chicago as a Harper-Schmidt Fellow in the Humanities Division.
-She has received fellowships from the National Endowment for the Humanities, the Newberry, and the American Council of Learned Societies.
+Liesl Olson is Director of Chicago Studies at the Newberry.
+Her research interests include twentieth-century literature, modernism, theories of the archive, feminism, critical theory, dance, and the visual arts.
+She is author of the prize-winning book Chicago Renaissance: Literature and Art in the Midwest Metropolis (Yale U P, 2017), a history of the literary and cultural centrality of Chicago in the first half of the twentieth century; and Modernism and the Ordinary (Oxford U P, 2009), which examines a broad range of twentieth-century works that represent the habitual and unselfconscious actions of everyday life.
+She is curator of the Newberry exhibition Chicago Avant-Garde: Five Women Ahead of Their Time (Fall 2021), which includes an accompanying catalog.
+Olson has received fellowships from the National Endowment for the Humanities, the Newberry, the American Council of Learned Societies, and the Beinecke Library.
 Olson completed her doctorate in English and Comparative Literature from Columbia University, and her BA from Stanford University.

 At the Newberry

-Alison Hinderliter is Manuscripts and Archives Librarian and Selector for Modern Music at the Newberry.
+Alison Hinderliter is Lloyd Lewis Curator of Modern Manuscripts and Archives at the Newberry.
 She has worked on a variety of archival projects at the library, including the Pullman Railroad Company Records, the Illinois Central Railroad Company Records, the Ann Barzel Dance Collection, Voices of the Prairie (social action-related collections), and Headlines from the Heartland (journalism-related collections).
 She has been an archivist in Chicago for over twenty years, working for the Chicago History Museum, the Chicago Public Library, the Chicago Symphony Orchestra, the Museum of Contemporary Art, and the Old Town School of Folk Music.
 She holds a BA in English from Oberlin College and an MLIS from the University of California, Berkeley.